nqs48/Sofka_S2T1_PracticasPOO/README.md

 * Modularize the project in the packages
 * Creation of a files type class: MusicLibrary, Song, Playlist and Menu.
 * Add methods and attributes for each class.
-* Creation of a input point with a class type main, here are the instances of these classes
+* Creation of an input point with a class type main, here are the instances of these classes
 * Add documentation with Java Docs
 * Use of polymorphism with Override methods